gnireeG/laravel-timezoned/README.md

 # Laravel Timezoned

 A lightweight Laravel package that automatically converts Eloquent model date attributes between the database timezone and the user's timezone.
-It provides a simple trait that handles both directions:

-- DB → User timezone when reading attributes
+- **DB → User timezone** when reading attributes
-- User → DB timezone when writing attributes
+- **User → DB timezone** when writing attributes

 This ensures consistent and intuitive date handling across different user timezones.